rzr/fediverse-action/README.md

           host: "mamot.fr" # If not using default "mastodon.social"
 ```

-Feel free to replace "message" input with anything.

 You can get inspired from this reference config file:

 - <https://raw.githubusercontent.com/rzr/mastodon-lite/master/.github/workflows/fediverse-action.yml>